 The same is true for our partners.
 Receiving their grievances lowers their resistance when we want to share our grievances with them.
-Remember to give your partner with more positive than negative feedback, even if you don’t feel it is returned.
+Remember to give your partner more positive than negative feedback, even if you don’t feel it is returned.

 Thinking differently makes accepting criticism easier